Making the Move from Primary to Secondary School

 Meetings with class teachers throughout Year 6 give us the opportunity to discuss each child individually giving us an insight into their ability, behaviour, their likes and dislikes and overall general personality.
 This is key information for the pastoral team at the beginning of Year 7 when building strong relationships with all pupils is the key focus.
 We also ensure that any vulnerable children receive the necessary intervention required before transition to assist them in their move.

 All pupils starting in Year 7 will be invited to attend an Induction Day in June when they will spend the day in school meeting with their new classmates and form tutor and will experience a taste of lessons at Chesterfield High School.
-Induction day for pupils starting in September 2018 is Thursday 28th June, with the Y7 Parents Induction Evening taking place on Thursday 5th July at 7pm.
+Induction day for pupils starting in September 2020 is Thursday 25th June 2020.
+The Y7 Parents Induction Evening will take place in July 2020 (date TBC).
 It is important that every child is represented by a parent or carer at the Induction Evening.

-The school also runs a five day Summer School during the summer holidays which ALL pupils starting in Year 7 are invited to.
+Mrs Allen and the Pastoral Team also run a Summer School during the summer holidays which ALL pupils starting in Year 7 are invited to.
 The school strongly advises that pupils attend part if not all of the Summer School to assist with their transition to school in September.

 The key focus of the Transition Leader is to ensure that starting at Chesterfield High School in Year 7 is an enjoyable experience for all pupils.
 Therefore, we are happy to show parents and children around the school during the day so that you can see us hard at work.
 Our staff are also available to meet with parents or simply chat on the phone if you have any questions or concerns with regards to your child starting in Year 7 with us.